leberhard10/RoboND-Rover-Project/Search_and_Sample_Writeup.md

 obstacle_threshed = color_thresh(image, (0, 0, 0), (160, 160, 160))
 rock_threshed = color_thresh(image, (125, 100, 0), (200, 200, 75))
 ```
 The for loop started with range(2,3) to verify the code continued to work as intended.
 The loop was altered to run with the list [0, 2].
 This was to test the obstacles next after proving the terrain still worked as intended.
+With the latest code changes, both obstacles and terrain were successfully tracked.
+Some reservations about the quality, since the blue areas overlapped the obstacles.

+The loop was then extended to iterate through the full list of items to map (terrain, obstacles and rock samples) and it did not show a rock sample on the map.
+New data was collected to test out the full list and showed that the colors overlapped to the extent that it impeded observing the rock sample color.

 ---
 ### Autonomous Navigation and Mapping